5 Ways to Prioritize Sustainability in Your Business Plan

 Not to mention that legislation currently exists nationwide that has forced facilities to become more eco-conscious.
 Governor Gavin Newsom of California, for example, approved a 2021 bill that requires plastic beverage container manufacturers to include a higher percentage of recycled material—or face penalties.
 In California, Georgia, Minnesota, Washington, and New York, local government projects are legally required to undergo an environmental review before they can begin.

 Federal eco-legislation and the broader consumer push for sustainability is likely to continue—and businesses and organizations that do not prioritize sustainability are falling behind.
 Luckily, there are ways to incorporate sustainability into your business plan in the new year—helping you avoid potentially losing a valuable and loyal client-base, conceding market share, and becoming non-compliant.

 It can be challenging for managers to keep up with the increasing emphasis on sustainability—but as more regulations and demands come into play, it is important to preemptively consider the ways that sustainability might affect business operations.
-Here, we will explore ways to work sustainability into your business plan for 2023:
+Here, we will explore ways to work sustainability into your business plan: